codeofrelevancy/currency-calculator-app-frontend/README.md

 Frontend deployment: [Vercel](https://vercel.com)
 Backend deployment: [Render](https://render.com)

-Note: Backend code is available in /backend directory under this repository.
+Note: Backend code is available in [this repository](https://github.com/codeofrelevancy/currency-calculator-app-backend).

 ## How does this application work?